tainacan/tainacan-theme/src/README.txt

 == Description ==

 This is the default theme for the Tainacan project.
-Use this in conjunction with Tainacan plugin to easily manage and publish you digital collectinons with a beautiful faceted search interface.
-Ideal for museums, galleries, libraries and anyone who have a digital repository.
+Use this in conjunction with Tainacan plugin to easily manage and publish you digital collections with a beautiful faceted search interface.
+Ideal for museums, galleries, libraries, and anyone who have a digital repository.

 For more information about Tainacan and Tainacan Interface please go to http://tainacan.org

 == Copyright ==

-Tainacan Interface WordPress Theme, Copyright 2018 Tainacan.org Tainacan Interface is distributed under the terms of the GNU GPL
+Tainacan Interface WordPress Theme, Copyright 2020 Tainacan.org Tainacan Interface is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify